deadlyvipers/dojo_rules/introduction.md

-I'm Sarah. learning to use git.
+I'm Sarah.
+Learning to use git.
+I like th iOS path.